 [The information contained on this page is not intended to serve as legal advice nor the formation of a lawyer/client relationship.
 Consult an immigration attorney before taking any action.]

-Why should you start planning to get H1B Visa this season?
+Why should you start planning to get an H-1B visa this season?

-In past years, the H1B quota was quickly reached.
-In fact, last year the window was open for only five days and within that time period, the USCIS received approximately 236,000 petitions!
+In past years, the H-1B quota was quickly reached.
+In fact, last year the window was open for only five days and within that time period, the USCIS received approximately 190,000 petitions!
 After that remarkable season, many petitioners wondered if petitions submitted on the first day had an equal or greater likelihood of being selected as those on the third, fourth, or fifth.

 As it turns out, all petitions submitted while the window is open have the same chance.
 However, it’s important to remember that once the quota is reached, the window closes so if you happen to be delayed in submission you will lose your opportunity.

-(Here’s a sneak peak of the first filing tip in the H1B Visa process)
+(Here’s a sneak peek of the first filing tip in the H-1B visa process)

-As many individuals learned from last year that it’s crucial to submit your petition as soon as the window opens.
-Check out the H1B Visa 2018 News, Quota, Lottery Predictions Complete Guide.
+As many individuals learned from last year, it’s crucial to submit your petition as soon as the window opens on the first business day in April.
+Any cap-subject petitions filed before that time will be rejected and so will any petitions sent after the window closes (usually five to seven days after it opens).
+Check out the H-1B Visa 2018 News, Quota, Lottery Predictions Complete Guide.
 Here you’ll find more details related to the lottery process.

-The 2017-2018 H1B cap is 85,000 petitions.
+The 2019-2020 H-1B cap is 85,000 petitions.
 The regular quota (first category) allows for 65,000 petitions.
-The second category is reserved for the Masters’ quota and sets aside an additional 20,000.
+The second category is reserved for the masters’ quota and sets aside an additional 20,000.
 In conjunction with the Free Trade Agreement, 6,800 spots are reserved for citizens of Singapore and Chile as part of the 65,000 spots in the regular quota.